 The course aims to develop an understanding of durability aspects, service life design, condition assessment and non-destructive testing of steel structures.
 Topics include: basics of steel material science; material characteristics and properties; structural behaviour of steel; advantages of steel structures in industrial application; fire resistance of steel structures; deterioration of steel structures; fundamentals of steel corrosion; corrosion detection techniques; in-situ assessment of steel structures; protection of steel structures; coatings; cathodic protection; fatigue behaviour; strengthening and repair of steel structures.

 This course aims to introduce the principles of bridge management and maintenance.
 The focus is on both highway bridges and railway bridges.
-The course provides the basic philosophies behind bridge management systems, the structure of a bridge management system, and the implementation of bridge management system.
-Life cycle cost analysis of bridges are introduced.
-Linkages between bridge management, maintenance and rehabilitation of bridges is discussed.
+The course provides the basic philosophies behind bridge management systems, the structure of a bridge management system, and the implementation of a bridge management system.
+Life cycle cost analysis of bridges is introduced.
+Linkages between bridge management, maintenance, and rehabilitation of bridges are discussed.
 Key to this course are practical bridge inspections and case studies.